MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 #### Problem

-A jupyter notebook cannot be deployed directly to production and the users.
+A jupyter notebook cannot really be deployed directly to production and the users.

 So Notebooks do not facilitate rapid sharing, exploration, testing and improvement cycle you would like.

 Bottom line.
-It's costly.
+Notebooks are costly.

 #### Complication